Truc1532/Mine-Sweeper/Mine-Sweeper 1.1/README.txt

 ---WHAT'S NEW---
 1. Texture upgrade
 2. Game developed in openGL instead of SDL2
-3. Removed the sound when clicking
+3. Added a sound effect for the mines
 4. Game should run faster

 ------DEPENDENCIES-------